 Your Vulnerability Is A True Strength

 Vulnerability is the doorway to love, and gives us access to true strength.
-Self-protection armor, usually unconsciously erected at a young age, causes most of our adult suffering.
+For many of us, self-protective armor is usually unconsciously erected at a young age.
+Although we think it will help us, it is actually the cause of much of our adult suffering, because it seems to separate us from the very love we desire.
 Awareness of it is a big step toward freedom.

 I’ve discovered that